How to prepare for cyclone Fili's gale force winds and torrential downpours

 The higher the wind gusts, the less effective choppers became at accurately dropping buckets of water.

-A Northland police spokesperson urged people to apply common sense as the weather worsens over the coming days.
+A Northland police spokesperson urged people to plan ahead, keep to essential travel only, and check for updates regularly before heading out to sea as Fili passes through.

-He asked people to stay away from the coastlines as heavy seas were predicted, to drive to the conditions - make sure vehicle headlights were on to improve visibility and slow down if motorists felt unsure about weather conditions.
+"People are cautioned to take precautions and stay away from the coastlines as heavy seas are predicted, to drive to the conditions - make sure vehicle headlights were on to improve visibility and slow down if motorists felt unsure about weather conditions."

 Coastguard warned boaties should "take a moment" to secure their vessels ahead of the oncoming storm.